Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Local connections on principal groupoid bundles

 where $\uline \phi$, $\uline A$, and $\uline c$ are ``coordinate functions'' on the spaces that $\phi$, $A$, and $c$ take values in, respectively.\footnote{Note that the physics literature usually does not make this distinction and simply identifies $\uline c$ with $c$, etc.}

 We conclude that the infinitesimal gauge transformations are parameterized by $c\in \Omega^0(U_x,\phi^*\frg)$ and act on the fields $\phi$ and $A$ according to

-The differential on $c$ describes the Chevalley--Eilenberg algebra of the Lie algebra of infinitesimal gauge transformations. \begin{remark}[Coordinate-free expressions] A coordinate-free version here and in the following is not as straight-forward as before.
-The major reasons are: many terms have values in $\phi^*\frg$ so that a gauge transformation of $\phi$ also affects the values.
-For example, $A$ projects to $\phi$ (via $\frg \to M$) so that $\delta A$ projects to $\delta \phi$ via $\rmT \frg \to \rmT M$; in particular, $\delta A$ is not vertical in $\rmT\frg$ anymore such that it cannot have values in $\frg$ in general, it has instead values in the tangent prolongation of $\frg$.
-For technical explanations about this and related terms like the Lie algebra expression of $c$ see~\cite{Fischer:2021glc, Fischer:2021yoy}. \end{remark}
+The differential on $c$ describes the Chevalley--Eilenberg algebra of the Lie algebra of infinitesimal gauge transformations. \begin{remark}[Coordinate-free expressions] Here and in the following, a coordinate-free version is not as straight-forward as before: many terms have values in $\phi^*\frg$ so that a gauge transformation of $\phi$ have a much wider effect than in ordinary gauge theory.
+For example, the one-form potential $A$ projects to $\phi$ (via $\frg \to M$) so that $\delta A$ projects to $\delta \phi$ via $\rmT \frg \to \rmT M$; in particular, $\delta A$ is not vertical in $\rmT\frg$ anymore such that it cannot have values in $\frg$ in general, it has instead values in the tangent prolongation of $\frg$.
+For technical explanations of this and related terms like the Lie algebra expression of $c$ see~\cite{Fischer:2021glc, Fischer:2021yoy}. \end{remark}

 Two remarks are in order. \begin{remark} Equivalently, one can also regard these infinitesimal gauge symmetries as infinitesimal homotopies between flat $\frg$-valued connections, cf.~e.g.~\cite{Sati:2008eg}. \end{remark}